Blacu1a/Starvation-Deadlock/README.md

 --
 How to Run the Programs

-1 Ensure you have Python 3.x installed on your system.
-Follow the steps below:

-  Clone the repository or download the project files. git clone <your-github-repository-link>
-  cd <your-repository-folder>

-2 Run the programs one by one:
+1 Run the programs one by one:

   To demonstrate deadlock:
   python deadlock_demo.py